 [user@instance]$ cd /etc/apache2/sites-available/

 Create a file named owncloud.conf in this directory with the following contents:

 Alias /owncloud "/var/www/owncloud/" <Directory /var/www/owncloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/owncloud SetEnv HTTP_HOME /var/www/owncloud </Directory>

 Next, enable an apache module needed for ownCloud by running:

 You should also use SSL with ownCloud to protect login information and data.
 Apache installed on Ubuntu comes with a self-signed cert.
 To enable SSL using that cert run:

-[user@server]$ sudo a2enmod ssl [user@server]$ sudo a2ensite default-ssl [user@server]$ sudo service apache2 restart
+[user@instance]$ sudo a2enmod ssl [user@instance]$ sudo a2ensite default-ssl [user@instance]$ sudo service apache2 restart

 Finishing the installation

 At this point, everything is configured on the instance.
 Open a browser and visit https://IP/owncloud where IP is the IP address of your instance.
 The website will ask for a username and password, a data storage location (which can be kept as the default), and then the database information.

 If you used the defaults above, the username and database name are 'owncloud', the host can remain set to 'localhost', and the password is the one you created above.